-Natural gas, biogas, biomass gas and landfill gas all are the sources for methane rich gas.
+Natural gas, biogas, biomass gas and landfill gas all are the sources of methane-rich gas.
 However, the percentage of its content varies.
 Each source gas arbitrarily contains other components like hydrogen sulphide, nitrogen, carbon dioxide and water.
 Well-engineered technologies are established to remove these components and produce rich methane content gas.
 Scientifically improved technologies can convert the upgrades methane gas into synthesis gas with different ratios of carbon monoxide and hydrogen.
 Some of the famous technologies are

 - Steam reforming